darwin-eu/TestGenerator/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Does my cohort is including the correct patients?
+Does my cohort pick the correct number patients?
 Am I calculating an intersection in the right way?
 Is that the expected value for treatment duration?
 It just takes one incorrect parameter to get incoherent results in a pharmacoepidemiological study, and it is challenging to